dreamcatcher-tech/network/ideas/Silverback/SilverBack.md

 Fees are charged whenever the silver changes hands.
 Rough calculations based on [DAI](https://www.coindesk.com/price/dai/), is around 5,000 transactions per day, with $830MM in value, of $6.57B cap.
 So, for a 0.25% tx fee, with $10MM per day in transactions, yield is $25,000/day, or $9MM/year just in fees, let alone the appreciation of the collateral.

+## Using marshall islands DAOs
+DAO can be registered, which has corporate personhood, then this company receives payments from members in exchange for governance tokens.
+Then the DAO person acquires vaulted reserves in Singapore and other vaults, and makes these units available for trade.
+These tokens can be moved any way you like, but when they want to be cashed out, someone needs to front up with KYC.

 ### Points
 1. Making money on the trading
 2. Free vaulting